SysDesignMeetup/challenge_kvstore/README.md

 1. The language itself needs to be polished before we can go live with this SysDesign Challenge,
 2. The test framework (Github Action runners and local executors) needs to be battle-tested,
-3. Having people impement test workloads to "challenge" other submissions is a great exercise by itself, and
+3. Having people implement test workloads to "challenge" other submissions is a great exercise by itself, and
 4. We have no shortage of truly nontrivial problems, since nodes can and will fail, in various ways, and their network connections will too.

 ## Language